cvat-ai/cvat/cvat/apps/documentation/installation.md

     }
 ```

-Make the changes where necessary, e.g. base.py or somewhere else and build the containers with new configurations updated in `docker-compose.override.yml`
+Make the changes where necessary, e.g. base.py or somewhere else.

+Build the containers with new configurations updated in `docker-compose.override.yml`

 E.g. including `analytics` module: